China Health Threats Likely to Increase Due to Heatwaves

 Although no fatality records are available for China, at least 138 people were reported to have died from heat-related causes in Japan and 42 in South Korea.

 Example of intense rainfall event in China

-This caused floods, landslides and caused house to collapse, affecting 2.9 million people and resulting in a reported economic loss of more than 8.9 billion Yuan (£990 million or US$ 1.29 billion).
+This caused floods and landslides and caused houses to collapse, affecting 2.9 million people and resulting in a reported economic loss of more than 8.9 billion Yuan (£990 million or US$ 1.29 billion).

 “Anthropogenic influences on the persistent night-time heat wave in summer 2018 over North-East China” by Liwen Ren, Dongqian Wang, Ning An, Shuoyi Ding, Kai Yang, Rong Yu, Nicolas Freychet, Simon F. B. Tett, Buwen Dong and Fraser C. Lott, Bulletin of the American Meteorological Society.

 “Anthropogenic influence on 2018 summer persistent heavy and daily extreme rainfall in central western China” by Wenxia Zhang, Wei Li, Lianhua Zhu, Yuanyuan Ma, Lin Yun Yang, Fraser C. Lott, Chunxiang Li, Siyan Dong, Simon F. B. Tett, Buwen Dong and Ying Sun, Bulletin of the American Meteorological Society.